4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 - `PARTITION BY key_col`: Indicates that data is spliced by column `key_col` from the secondary table.

-- `ORDER BY order_col`: Indicates that the sub table is sorted in accordance with`order_col` columns.
+- `ORDER BY order_col`: Indicates that the secondary table is sorted in accordance with`order_col` columns.

-- `ROWS_RANGE BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the sub table splicing window.
+- `ROWS_RANGE BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the secondary table splicing window.

   - `StartFrameBound` represents the upper bound of the window.